ElodineOfficial/gobbonet/README.md

-# Gobbonet — Your Own Private AI Chat [May change to Grotto, we'll see what happens]
+# Gobbonet — Your Own Private AI Front End

 Gobbonet lets you run an AI chatbot **on your own computer**, with no accounts, no monthly fees, and nothing sent to the internet.
 The AI lives on your machine.
 When you talk to it, your words never leave your home.